Cast Into the Sea Without A Preserver

 Many people who consult an attorney are so frustrated with their employer that they want to quit.
 They are tired of dealing with their supervisor’s harassment, discrimination, illegal activity, and unfair treatment and they want do immediately separate to avoid dealing with such outrageous behavior

-So, in most instances, a resignation precludes recover of any damages for lost wages, benefits, and earnings.
-In order to collect these damages in a lawsuit, the employer must involuntarily separate you from you employment, either through a termination for cause, or a layoff.
+So, in most instances, a resignation precludes the recovery of any damages for lost wages, benefits, and earnings.
+In order to collect these damages in a lawsuit, the employer must involuntarily separate you from your employment, either through termination for cause, or a layoff.

 If you have already been terminated unlawfully, you can pursue an action to collect damages.
 Also, if you have been demoted, or past over for a promotion unlawfully, you may have a claim for lost wages (the difference in wages, benefits, etc. between your current position and the one you lost, or the one you should have been promoted into.